 Hello, dear readers!

 What size did you make?
-Graded up to about a size 22/24, using the D-cup bodice
+Graded up one size to a 48″ bust.

 - Measurements: 48-41-52